ScrollBytes/lubuntu-font-install/README.md

 3. Fonts will be installed (moved to Lubuntu fonts directory)!

 Replace "/path/to/script/" with the actual path on your computer.
-You can get the path by opening your file manager, right click on "install-fonts.sh" and click "Copy path(s)".
+You can get the path by opening your file manager, right-click on "install-fonts.sh" and click "Copy path(s)".